-To watch the Mesonautas sp. in peaceful coexistence around a fallen tree at the shore,
+To watch the Mesonauta sp. in peaceful coexistence around a fallen tree at the shore,

 was a sight for sore eyes:

-Since I was hunting for Apistogrammas, we persuaded some native people to show us
+Since I was hunting for Apistogramma, we persuaded some native people to show us

 a small stream ending in the lake:

 Not exactly the brook of my dreams, this small pool, but there were fish in it !

 Fortunately, there were more water just around a bend:

 Parts of it was all covered with a green carpet:

 It was a kindergarten of Pistia stratiotes:

 The water: pH: 6,35 Conductivity: 32 microSiemens/cm, T: 28,2 °C